-Newington College maintains the relevant data and complies with reporting requirements of the NSW Minister for Education and Training and the Commonwealth Department of Education, Employment and Workplace Relations.
+Newington College maintains the relevant data and complies with reporting requirements of the NSW Minister for Education and Early Childhood Learning and the Commonwealth Department of Education, Employment and Workplace Relations.
 This data is published in an Annual Report and includes public disclosure of the educational and financial performance measures and policies of the school as required.

 Living with Christian values is fundamental to the way in which we build our community and provide education to students.
-We are a Uniting Church school and welcome students and families of all religious denominations and cultural backgrounds.
+We are affiliated with the Uniting Church and welcome students and families of all religious denominations and cultural backgrounds.
 Newington College embraces each individual's unique intellectual, spiritual and cultural needs.
 Students are encouraged to know themselves and to discover their place in God’s world.

 Part of the GPS